(866) 615-9507

 • Coverage Amount: The bond must be at least 10% of the amount of funds handled, with a minimum of $1,000 and a maximum of $500,000 (or $1,000,000 for plans that hold employer securities).

-• Who Needs a Bond: Generally, anyone who handles funds or other property of the plan must be under bond.
+• Who Needs a Bond?
+Generally, anyone handling funds or other plan property must be under bond.
 This typically includes the plan administrator and those responsible for managing plan assets.

-• Approved Providers: A surety or reinsurer named on the Department of the Treasury’s Listing of Approved Sureties must issue the bond.
+• Approved Providers: The bond must be issued by a surety or reinsurer named on the Department of the Treasury’s Listing of Approved Sureties.

 • No Deductibles: ERISA bonds cannot have a deductible.
 The entire amount of the bond must be available to cover potential losses.